pimvanpelt/esp8266-ups/docs/README.md

 ## Design

-I wanted to design a system that introspects the 12V power supply: input, output, battery, is not intrusive, meaning: if it doesn't work, it should "fail open" and simply provide power to the output ports.
-When powered/operational, I want to be able to switch off any given output port (briefly, not necessarily permanently).
+I wanted to design a system that introspects the 12V power supply: input, output, and battery.
+It must not be intrusive, meaning: if it doesn't work, it should "fail open" and simply provide power to the output ports.
+When powered/operational, I want to be able to switch off any given output port (briefly, not necessarily permanently), because every now and again I botch an update/upgrade on my APU servers, which cannot always be fixed by serial consoles.
+Rebooting brings me into the BIOS, and machines are almost ~always recoverable that way.

 ## Hardware